twisteroidambassador/async_stagger/README.rst

 Where can I get it?
 -------------------

-(At the time I'm writing this README, none of the links below are live yet.
-Hopefully I remember to check them.)

 ``async_stagger`` requires Python 3.6 or later.
 (It doesn't work on Python 3.5 for a somewhat trivial reason: trailing commas in function definition argument